Packing for London is no easy task.

 Either way you are going to want a hat.

 It’s amazing the difference a nice wooly scarf can make.
 An absolute must.

 Heavy Duty Moisturiser + Chapstick

-The cold weather and central heating play havoc with my skin – I use Rosehip Oil to keep my dry skin hydrated but you’ll know what works best for you.
+The cold weather and central heating can play havoc with your skin – we use Rosehip Oil on top of moisturiser to keep our skin hydrated but you’ll know what works best for you.

 Don’t forget the chapstick either – sore cracked lips are not a nice thing at all.

-Packing for London – Handy Tips to Plan Your Trip
+Packing List for London – Handy Tips to Plan Your Trip

-- I know I’ve said it before, but layering really is key when it comes to packing for a trip to London as the weather can change in the blink of an eye.
+- Layering really is key when it comes to packing for a trip to London as the weather can change in the blink of an eye.

 - Bring clothes that work well together so you can mix and match to create different outfits.
 That way you can keep your luggage weight lighter and avoid wearing the same things day after day.
 Muted colours tend to work well but go with whatever suits you.